Oxford World's Classics: Grant Richards

-World's Classics were first published as 'pocket-sized hardbacks'.
+World's Classics were first published as ‘pocket-sized hardbacks’, measuring 6” by 3¾”.

 Present day

-In response to competition from Penguin, the series was relaunched in paperback format in 1980, with twenty-four initial titles.
+In response to competition from Penguin, the series was relaunched in paperback format in March 1980, with twenty-four initial titles.

-The World's Classics series was renamed in 1998 as Oxford World's Classics.
-The new series initially had a dark blue and off-white colour scheme, but this was changed to red and off-white after Penguin Books USA brought a lawsuit in 1998, which argued that the new covers were similar in design to theirs, constituting an infringement on their 'trade dress' rights.
+The World's Classics series was renamed in March 1998 as Oxford World's Classics.
+The new series initially had a dark blue and off-white colour scheme, but this was changed to red and off-white in July 1998 after Penguin Books USA brought a lawsuit, which argued that the new covers were similar in design to theirs, constituting an infringement on their 'trade dress' rights.

 A decade later, a major redesign (retaining the basic red and white colour scheme) of all titles was introduced.

 Many existing titles are reprints of texts established by the earlier Oxford English Novels series, with revisions to the critical material.
 Some of these titles have since been updated with new introductions and notes by different editors, while retaining the original base text.
 For example, the Oxford World's Classics edition of Emma has been updated twice with new introductions by different editors since it was first published in the series in 1980, while retaining the base text established by James Kinsley.